 Sporting an unusual cast (with Michael Redgrave and Freddie Jones scoring highest as a concerned politician and a very gay dandy, respectively), Goodbye Gemini was part of a wave of youth-oriented films with fresh-faced stars greenlit after the success of Franco Zeffirelli's Romeo and Juliet, though like another contemporary offering, the wildly underrated 'Tis Pity She's a Whore, it splashes elements of incestuous longing and horrific violence into the brew for good measure.
 Based on the novel Ask Agamemnon by Jenni Hall (not hard to see why they changed that title), this film is surprisingly stylish and deserves a bit more recognition than the oblivion which largely greeted it.
 Director Alan Gibson (who mostly toiled in television apart from helming the last two Dracula movies with Christopher Lee for Hammer) delivers some nifty flourishes (especially the central murder scene) when he isn't basking in the gaudy, almost eye-searing art direction; as for the two leads, Potter (fresh from Fellini's Satyricon) is striking but rather wooden while the charismatic, ridiculously pretty Geeson acts circles around him.
-Also noteworthy is the catchy, complex music score by Christopher Gunning which has taken on a cult following of its own via a much-delayed soundtrack release a few years ago.
+Also noteworthy is the catchy, complex music score by Christopher Gunning which has taken on a cult following of its own via a much-loved soundtrack now commanding obscene amounts of money.
 Fans of "mod" cinema will find the depiction here a little different than usual as this feels more like a party with Oscar Wilde and his friends transplanted to the late '60s with the characters spitting out acidic one-liners and eyeing every gender with very questionable thoughts filling their heads.
-This would definitely make a great double feature with the 1970 Massimo Dallamano version of Dorian Gray, with which this shares more than a few creative similarities -- but this is definitely the better film of the two.
+This would definitely make a great double feature with the 1970 Massimo Dallamano version of Dorian Gray, with which this shares more than a few creative similarities -- but this is definitely the more accomplished film of the two.